BBVA/kapow/docs/source/examples/index.rst

 .. note::

-    Nowadays Web services are :any:`JSON`-based, so making your script :any:`JSON` aware is probably a good choice.
-In order to be able to extract data from a :any:`JSON` document as well as composing :any:`JSON` documents from a script, you can leverage `jq <https://https://stedolan.github.io/jq/>`_.
+    Nowadays Web services are `JSON`-based, so making your script `JSON` aware is probably a good choice.
+In order to be able to extract data from a `JSON` document as well as composing `JSON` documents from a script, you can leverage `jq <https://https://stedolan.github.io/jq/>`_.

 **Example #1**

-In this example our *Kapow!* service will receive a :any:`JSON` value with an incorrect date, then our ``pow`` file will fix it and return the correct value to the user.
+In this example our *Kapow!* service will receive a `JSON` value with an incorrect date, then our ``pow`` file will fix it and return the correct value to the user.

 .. code-block:: console